 Posted on

-Case Study: Protection of Wooden Entrance Gates at an Estate in Scotland Against Rotting
+Case Study: Protection of Wooden Entrance Gates at Estate in Scotland Against Rot

 An entrance gate at an estate in Scotland where wood slats were protected from rot using Sylmasta AB Original Epoxy Putty